Not-Elias/stakingWalkthrough/README.md

 This walkthrough will guide you through the essential steps to set up a validator node on the Holesky testnet, considering that Goerli is deprecated.
 Additionally, it will address common errors that may occur during the process.
 While heavily influenced by https://www.coincashew.com/coins/overview-eth/testnet-holesky-validator, this tutorial aims not to replace it but to share my personal experience, which may be beneficial for those with less expertise in this area.
 With that said, let's get started!

 ## Step 1: Hardware
 The primary limiting factor for staking on the testnet, apart from technical expertise, lies in hardware requirements.
-Not only it's needed a decent computer, but also a continuous internet and power connection.
+Not only it is needed a decent computer, but also a continuous internet and power connection.
 In terms of hardware specifications, you need the following:

 * 64-bit Linux (Ubuntu 22.04.1 is recommended).
 * Dual-core CPU, preferably Intel Core i5–760 or AMD FX-8100 or higher.